Parameter uncertainties in weighted unbinned maximum likelihood fits: Unbinned maximum likelihood fits and event weights

 The expectation value of the second part on the right-hand side of Eq.~\ref{eq:expectationnonzero} is not generally zero.
 While Refs.~\cite{Eadie:100342,James:2006zz} correctly derive that the expectation value

 for an efficiency correction $\epsilon_e=1/w_e$, this is not generally the case for the expression with squared weights

 resulting in confidence intervals that are not generally asymptotically correct when using this approach.
-This will be detailed for efficiency corrections in Sec.~\ref{sec:acceptance} and for {\it sWeights} in Sec.~\ref{sec:splots}.
-For the specific examples discussed in Secs.~\ref{sec:angularfit} and~\ref{sec:sweights} in this paper, the corresponding expectation values are calculated explicitly in Apps.~\ref{app:nonzeroacceptance} and~\ref{app:nonzerosweights}. \item A general approach for the determination of parameter uncertainties is to bootstrap the data~\cite{10.2307/2958830}.
-Repeatedly resampling the data set with replacement allows new samples to be generated that can in turn be used to estimate the parameters $\vec{\lambda}$ using the maximum likelihood method.
+This will be detailed for efficiency corrections in Sec.~\ref{sec:acceptance}.
+For the specific example discussed in Sec.~\ref{sec:angularfit}, the corresponding expectation values are calculated explicitly in App.~\ref{app:nonzeroacceptance}. \item A general approach for the determination of parameter uncertainties is to bootstrap the data~\cite{10.2307/2958830}.
+Repeatedly resampling the data set with replacement allows new samples to be generated that can in turn be used to estimate the parameters $\bm{\lambda}$ using the maximum likelihood method.
 The width of the distribution of estimated parameter values can then be used as estimator for the parameter uncertainty.
 This approach is generally valid, however repeatedly (typically ${\cal O}(10^3)$ times) solving Eq.~\ref{eq:mlweighted} numerically can be computationally expensive and thus this approach is often unfeasible. \end{enumerate}